mongodb/mongo-rust-driver/README.md

 ## Continuous Integration
 Commits to master are run automatically on [evergreen](https://evergreen.mongodb.com/waterfall/mongo-rust-driver-stable).

+## Minimum supported Rust version (MSRV)

+The MSRV for this crate is currently 1.48.0.
+This will be rarely be increased, and if it ever does, it will only happen in a minor or major version release.

 ## License

 This project is licensed under the [Apache License 2.0](https://github.com/10gen/mongo-rust-driver/blob/master/LICENSE).